Frequency Differences between Clocks on the Earth and the Moon: Simulation method and settings

 \section{Simulation method and settings}

-According to the gravitational redshift formula \cite{Einstein1908,Pound1959}, the proper frequency $f_E$ measured by an E-clock differs from the frequency $f_L$ measured by an L-clock for the same electromagnetic signal.
-The frequency is inversely proportional to the period of oscillation measured by the clock, with $f_E=(d\tau_E)^{-1}$ and $f_L=(d\tau_L)^{-1}$.
-The electromagnetic signal is used to synchronize the two clocks, and the fractional frequency difference between the two clocks is given by equation $\Delta f/f_L=d\tau_L/d\tau_E-1$ with $\Delta f=f_E-f_L$, where
+According to gravitational redshift \cite{Einstein1908,Pound1959}, the proper frequency $f_{e}$ measured by an E-clock differs from the frequency $f_{\ell}$ measured by an L-clock for the same electromagnetic signal.
+The frequency is inversely proportional to the period of oscillation measured by the clock.
+The electromagnetic signal is used to synchronize the two clocks, and the fractional frequency difference between them is given by the equation $\Delta f/f_{\ell}=d\tau_{\ell}/d\tau_{e}-1$ with $\Delta f=f_{e}-f_{\ell}$, where

-The derivatives $d\tau_L/ds_L$ and $du_E/d\tau_E$ are computed from Eqs. \hyperref[eq1]{\eqref{eq1}} and \hyperref[eq2]{\eqref{eq2}}.
-The term $ds_L/du_L$ is based on \citet{Kopeikin2024}. $du_L/du_E$—the derivative calculated along the electromagnetic signal path for clock synchronization—is derived by solving the equations of light propagation in the GCRS \citep{Kopeikin2011}, with its errors carefully investigated in \citet{Liu2025}.
-Here $du_L/du_E$ is assumed to be unity for simplicity and will be addressed in future work.
+The derivatives $d\tau_{\ell}/ds_{\ell}$ and $du_{e}/d\tau_{e}$ are computed from Eqs.~\eqref{eq1} and \eqref{eq2}.
+The term $ds_{\ell}/du_{\ell}$ is derived based on \cite{Kopeikin2024}. $du_{\ell}/du_{e}$—the derivative calculated along the electromagnetic signal path for clock synchronization—is derived by solving the equations of light propagation in GCRS \cite{Kopeikin2011}.
+The fractional frequency shift on the left-hand side of Eq.~\eqref{eq3} is measured at the E-clock location.
+In contrast, the right-hand side represents a time derivative derived from the light propagation equation, where the L-clock and E-clock spatial coordinates correspond to the emission and reception events, respectively.
+These two events are linked by the light-time equation, which makes Eq.~\eqref{eq3} inherently a two-point relation connecting positions and times of emission and reception.

 Based on Eqs.~\eqref{eq1}--\eqref{eq3}, the fractional frequency difference between E- and L-clock is: